TikTok Has Dodged the US Ban – Here’s Everything You Need to Know

 After managing to elude a ban for several years, the January 17 Supreme Court ruling felt final.
 So, why is TikTok back online?
 The answer is: Donald Trump.

 The justices set the ban to go into effect on January 19, and it was enacted as planned, shutting down a few hours before January 19.
-But just 12 hours later, the app flickered back to life and welcomed users with a message, citing Trump’s 75-day court stay: “Thanks for your patience and support.
+But just 12 hours later, the app flickered back to life and welcomed users with a message, citing Trump’s first 75-day court stay: “Thanks for your patience and support.
 As a result of President Trump’s efforts, TikTok is back in the U.S.!”.

 Though the law requires TikTok’s parent company, ByteDance, to sell the app to non-Chinese owners, President Trump’s executive order staves off any penalties for a couple of months.
 The ban shields the app’s business partners and gives ByteDance more time to make a sale that would uphold the law.